Ride the Cyclone: Synopsis

-At last, it is time for the final vote.
-Karnak suddenly changes the rules, telling Ocean that she alone will get the deciding vote because she has the highest Grade Point Average.
-Having a crisis of conscience, she refuses to vote for herself.
-Recalling Karnak's prophecy, she realizes that Jane is the only one who doesn't have memories to take to the afterlife with her.
-Ocean says that while the teenagers died young, they at least had a life, admitting that she would "gladly take [her] seventeen years over nothing."
-The choir support Ocean in her decision and send Jane to "The Other Side."
-Karnak reveals her name to be Penny Lamb (a character in Richmond's play Legoland).
-Whether she returns to life as Penny or starts a new life is left ambiguous.
-A compilation of home movies of her new life from youth to old age is played ("It's Not a Game").
-Virgil finally tears through the rubber, killing himself and Karnak before the latter can give his final piece of insight.
-As Karnak dies, he says the same fairground advertising he told the teens before they rode The Cyclone: "Your lucky number is seven.
+Karnak suddenly changes the rules, asserting that Ocean alone will make the deciding vote as she has the highest grade point average.
+Recalling Karnak's prophecy, Ocean refuses to vote for herself and realizes that Jane is the only one without memories to take to the afterlife with her, lamenting that while the teenagers died young, they at least had the chance to enjoy life.
+The choir supports Ocean's decision, and Jane is sent back to the Other Side.
+Karnak reveals her true name: Penny Lamb.
+A home movie compilation of Penny's life from birth to old age is played as the choir watches on ("It's Not a Game").
+Virgil finally tears through the rubber, killing Karnak before he can give his final piece of insight.
+As he loses power, he reverts to the message he gave the choir just prior to their deaths: "Your lucky number is seven.
 You will soar to great heights.
-Be sure to ride The Cyclone."
+Be sure to ride the Cyclone."